 Caching for Syslog Push Log Subscriptions

 You can now configure a local disk buffer for a Syslog push log subscription to allow the email gateway to cache log events when the remote Syslog server is unavailable.
 When the Syslog server becomes available, the email gateway sends all the data in the buffer for that log subscription to the Syslog server.

 You can configure the disk buffer parameters in the following ways:

 - System Administration > Log Subscription page in web interface.
-For more information, see 'Log Retrieval Methods' section in the 'Logging' chapter of the user guide.
+For more information, see the 'Log Retrieval Methods' section in the 'Logging' chapter of the user guide.

 - logconfig command in CLI.
-For more information, see 'Logging and Alerts' section in the 'The Commands: Reference Examples' chapter of the CLI Reference Guide.
+For more information, see the 'Logging and Alerts' section in the 'The Commands: Reference Examples' chapter of the CLI Reference Guide.

 From this release onwards, the File Reputation service can scan message attachments of file types, .SFP and .RE and return verdicts to the email gateway.